 Design For Performance requires a multitude of approaches and we believe that the best way to learn is by doing, throwing yourself in at the deep end and accepting that mistakes are part of the process.
 The activities and projects undertaken on the course are active, hardwork, memorable, realistic and fun.

 In your first year, for example, you may take part in group work in which the group is expected to work together using nothing more than £500 worth of brown paper and card.
 Past versions have included WW1 trenches, Frost Fairs and a Shakespearean pub complete with characters from the play and the bard himself.
-All of these were produced over an intensive four-week period.

 If you are interested in undertaking part of your studies abroad, the Erasmus scheme may be of interest to you.
 It allows higher education students to study for part of their degree in another European country.